Internet Engineering

 • A cookie with the Secure attribute is sent to the server only with an encrypted request over the HTTPS protocol, never with unsecured HTTP (except on localhost), and therefore can't easily be accessed by a man-in-the-middle attacker.

-• HttpOnly: Cookie is sent only if HTTP is used
+• HttpOnly: the cookie is sent on HTTP requests but is invisible to JavaScript

 • SameSite allows you to declare if your cookie should be restricted to a first-party or same-site context